DynamoDS/RefineryPrimer/02-getting-started/02-02_getting-started-with-project-refinery.md

 # Getting Started with Project Refinery

-Project Refinery is currently available as a Beta release, as of March 2019.
+Project Refinery is currently available as a Beta release, as of June 2019.
 In order to use Refinery, you need to sign up to the Refinery community, using your Autodesk credentials at the following website:

 [https://www.autodesk.com/solutions/refinery-beta](https://www.autodesk.com/solutions/refinery-beta)